wch313/PSCDE-Dataset/README.md

 All researchers need to follow the instructions below to access the datasets.
 * Download and fill the Industrial Datasets Request Form (MUST be hand signed with date).
 Please use institutional email address(es).
 Commercial emails such as Gmail and QQmail are NOT allowed.
 * Email the signed Industrial Datasets Request Form to 202112801005@stu.hebut.edu.cn
-* Note that If you want to download through google disk, please send me your google email.

 ![image](https://github.com/wch313/PSCDE-Dataset/blob/main/PSCDE.jpg)